millerk22/emc2-labs/EMC2-Labs-Winter/lab09.rst

 Most variables in Python refer to a number, string, or data structure.
 Doing computations on such variables results in more numbers, strings, or data structures.
 A symbolic variable is a variable that represents a mathematical symbol, such as :math:`x` or :math:`\sqrt{\phantom{x}}`, not a number or another kind of data.
 Operating on symbolic variables results in an expression, representative of an actual mathematical expression.
 For example, if a symbolic variable ``Y`` refers to a mathematical variable :math:`y`, the multiplication ``3*Y`` refers to the expression :math:`3y`.
 This is all done without assigning an actual numerical value to ``Y``.

-SymPy is Python’s library for doing symbolic algebra and calculus.
+SymPy is Python's library for doing symbolic algebra and calculus.
 It is typically imported with ``import sympy as sy``, and symbolic variables are usually defined using ``sy.symbols()``.

 .. code:: python